terminology

 MassMoments Teacher Resources

-Mass Moments resources consist of three units for high school, two for the
+Mass Moments resources consist of three units for high school, two for the upper elementary and middle-school level, and suggestions for third-grade classrooms, where Massachusetts history appears in the state frameworks for history and social science.

 podcasts

-Teaching Hard History Podcast: American Slavery
+American Slavery, Teaching Hard History Podcast

 How Do You Teach Slavery?